U of M Wordmark

 On this page:

-There is no better time to quit: Millions have quit smoking and you can quit, too.
-Given the UM Smoke-Free Initiative, there is no better time to quit, even if you've thought about quitting before, tried to quit or successfully quit in the past and started again.
+Millions have quit smoking, vaping, and stopped using e-cigarettes, and you can quit too.
+Given the U-M Tobacco-Free Initiative, there is no better time – even if you've thought about quitting before, tried to quit, or successfully quit in the past and started again.

-The tobacco is heated in a water pipe and the smoke is moved through water in the base.
-It's commonly assumed that hookah pipes are safer than cigarettes because the smoke is "filtered" through water.
+The tobacco is heated in a water pipe and the smoke is moved through the water in the base.
+It's commonly assumed that hookah pipes are safer than cigarettes because the smoke is "filtered" through the water.
 In reality, the water only cools the smoke; it does not filter it.

 The tobacco inhaled is similar to smoking an unfiltered cigarette.
 It has the same cancer-causing substances and is as addictive.